- Academic Affairs

 Acquiring TN status

 If eligible, OIS will provide a sample TN letter to the requesting department for completion.
-The letter gets completed, printed on university letterhead, and signed by the department chair or supervisor of the TN employee.
+The letter gets completed, printed on University letterhead, and signed by the department chair or supervisor of the TN employee.
 The original letter should be provided to the TN employee along with the Instructions to TN employees (pdf).
-The instructions provide guidance on what documents the TN employee will need in order to apply for a TN visa (Mexican citizens only) and/or seek admission into the United States in TN status.
+The instructions provide guidance on what documents the TN employee will need to apply for a TN visa (Mexican citizens only) and/or seek admission into the United States in TN status.

 For TN employees outside the United States, they will acquire TN status at the border.
 For those currently in the United States, either as TN employees or another non-immigrant status, they may acquire/extend TN status by traveling outside the United States and seeking readmission at the border.
 For those currently in the United States, TN status also may be acquired or extended by filing Form I-129 with U.S. Citizenship and Immigration Services.
 Please consult Amy Ramirez about this process if interested.